Wilhelm, Prince of Albania

 Outside the country and in diplomatic correspondence, he was styled "sovereign prince", but in Albania, he was referred to as mbret, or king.
-He was also styled Skanderbeg II, in homage to Skanderbeg, the national hero.

 Family and early life

 William was born on 26 March 1876 in Neuwied Castle, near Koblenz, in the Prussian Rhineland, as Prince William of Wied (Wilhelm Friedrich Heinrich Prinz zu Wied).
 Born into the mediatised house of Wied-Neuwied, he was the third son of William, 5th Prince of Wied (brother of Queen Elisabeth of Romania), and his wife Princess Marie of the Netherlands (sister of Queen Louise of Sweden).
-He was also second cousin of Wilhelm II, German Emperor.
+He was second cousin of Wilhelm II, German Emperor.

 Prince William served as a Prussian cavalry officer before becoming a captain in the German General Staff in 1911.

 Candidate for the Albanian throne

 Prince William's aunt, Queen Elisabeth of Romania, on learning that the Great Powers were looking for an aristocrat to rule over Albania, asked Take Ionescu to attempt to persuade them to appoint her nephew to the post.

 Eventually the European Great Powers – Austria-Hungary, the United Kingdom of Great Britain and Ireland, the French Third Republic, the German Empire, the Russian Empire and the Kingdom of Italy – selected William, a member of the German princely house of Wied, and related to the Queen of the Netherlands to rule over the newly independent Albania.
-The announcement was made in November 1913 and the decision was accepted by Ismail Qemali, the head of the provisional government.
+The announcement was made in November 1913 and the decision was accepted by Ismail Kemal, the head of the provisional government.
 The offer of the Albanian throne was first made to him in the spring of 1913 but he turned it down.
 Despite rejecting the offer, the Austrians put pressure on Prince William in an attempt to change his mind.
 Kaiser Wilhelm was not pleased with the selection of the prince as the king of Albania; considering the choice to be unwise.
 The Kaiser claimed that he tried to have "a Mohammedan Prince chosen, if possible".

-Western Europeans considered Albania to be a poor, lawless and backward country in 1913, and some foreign opinion was scathing.
+Western Europeans considered Albania to be a poor, lawless and antiquated country, and some foreign opinion was scathing.
 The French press referred to Wilhelm as "le Prince de Vide", meaning "the prince of emptiness"; vide being a pun on his homeland of Wied.